College: Arts and Sciences

 The rigorous scientific course work of the molecular genetics program prepares graduates a wide variety of career fields and graduate and professional programs.

-Many graduates pursue advanced degrees in fields such as medicine, genetic counseling, dentistry, pharmacy or veterinary medicine.
+Many graduates pursue advanced professional degrees in fields such as medicine, dentistry, pharmacy or veterinary medicine, with over 20% enrolled in a professional degree program within two years of graduation.
+Many graduates (20%) seek MS degrees, most commonly in genetic counseling, and an additional 20% enroll in PhD granting programs..
 Graduates who earn advanced degrees often find work in pharmaceutical or biotechnology industries or pursue careers in academia as professors.

 Other graduates find employment directly after graduation in biomedical research, pharmaceutical or scientific sales, teaching, marketing, or technical writing.